-In the KJV Bible, the word 'black' occurs eighteen times, three of which are in the New Testament.
-The words translated as this color and its very similar references such as "dark," "darkness," etc. come from a variety of original language sources (Strong's Concordance #H380, #H2821, #H3648, #H5508, #H6937, #H7835, #H7838, #H7840, etc.).
-The use of this color in Scripture lends itself to the following symbolic meanings.
+In the King James translation the word "black" (or variation) is found 26 times.
+Similiar references to this color include "dark," "darkness," and so on come from a variety of original language sources (Strong's Concordance #H380, #H2821, #H3648, #H5508, #H6937, #H7835, etc.).
+Its use in Scripture lends itself to the below meanings.

-It can mean famine in general (Jeremiah 14:1 - 2, Lamentations 5:10), famine because of war (Revelation 6:5), mourning and sorrow (Job 30:28, 30, Jeremiah 8:21, 14:2), or a period of time when no revelation (spiritual light) comes from God (Micah 3:6).
-It can signify the location of the dead (Job 3:5, 10:21 - 22) or where some evil spirits will spend eternity as punishment for their rebellion (Jude 13).
+It can represent famine in general (Jeremiah 14:1 - 2, Lamentations 5:10), mourning and sorrow (Job 30:28, 30, Jeremiah 8:21, 14:2), or a period of time when no revelation (spiritual light) comes from God (Micah 3:6).

-Black can also represent the deceitful treatment of Job's friends (Job 6:16), God's judgment (Zechariah 6:2, 6) or affliction, calamity, adversity or suffering for one's sins (Lamentations 4:8, Job 3:5, 30:26, Psalm 107:10, 143:3, Isaiah 5:30, 8:22, Joel 2:6, Zephaniah 1:14 - 15, Revelation 16:10).
-It can signify punishment that is eternal for disobeying God (Matthew 8:12, 22:13, 25:30), a place of temporary restraint for disobedient angels (2Peter 2:4) or Satan, his ways and the power of evil (Acts 26:18, 1Thessalonians 5:5).
+Black can signify punishment that is eternal for disobeying God (Matthew 8:12, 22:13, 25:30), a place of temporary restraint for disobedient angels (2Peter 2:4) or Satan, his ways and the power of evil (Acts 26:18, 1Thessalonians 5:5).

-Natural objects referenced as black include hair, marble, skin, the sky, the sun and the sun and moon together (Matthew 5:36, Leviticus 13:31, Esther 1:6, Job 30:30, 1Kings 18:45, Proverbs 7:9, Revelation 6:12, Joel 2:10).
+Natural objects referenced as this coloration include hair, marble, skin, the sky, the sun and the sun and moon together (Matthew 5:36, Leviticus 13:31, Esther 1:6, Job 30:30, 1Kings 18:45, Proverbs 7:9, Revelation 6:12, Joel 2:10).